n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md

 This node will trigger the workflow when a form response is submitted.

 This example workflow uses a Typeform to collect name and email address.
-Below are the questions and their question type used in the form.
+Create a form exactly like [this](https://n8ndocsburner.typeform.com/to/dpr2kxSL) for the example workflow.
+Here are the questions and their question types for the form.

 |Question | Type  |
 |---------|-------|
 |Let's start with your name. | Short Text |
 |What's your email address? | Email |

-If you haven't, create a form exactly the same as this [form](https://n8ndocsburner.typeform.com/to/dpr2kxSL).

 1. First of all, you'll have to enter credentials for the Typeform Trigger node.
 You can find out how to do that [here](../../../credentials/Typeform/README.md).
 2. Select your form from the ***Form*** dropdown list.